Hermit210/Vlight/README.md

-"Mood Rooms": Solana-Native Lighting/Atmosphere Studio
+  **Mood Rooms": Solana-Native Lighting/Atmosphere Studio

 Use this as a single, complete spec — feed it to Claude Code / Cursor / Kiro as-is.
 Scope is locked deliberately narrow (per the prior-art findings: Portals already owns "tokenize the whole room," so this product does NOT compete there — it competes on lighting/atmosphere as the tradeable unit).